konklone/fisacourt/README.md

 * Your RSS feeds only show the last 10 items.
 For anyone to download the full metadata and contents of the docket of the FISC, the RSS feed is not useful.
 * An RSS feed of 10 items also means that, should you need to upload more than 10 documents at once, some data will never appear on the RSS feed.
 * Your RSS feed's `<description>` tags contain a raw HTML blob, which needs to be parsed in order to figure out anything useful (including the actual URL to download a file).
 So scraping your HTML is a necessity no matter what -- may as well just write a scraper for the whole thing.
-* It's unclear what's contained in your RSS feed.
-Does it include Correspondence?
-If so, how would it be programmatically separated from formal docket activity?
 * The publication dates for anything before 4/30 are mostly incorrect.
 Instead, the dates reflect some sort of batch upload process during the transition from the old to the new site.

 You could eliminate the need for anyone to scrape your website's HTML (and incur load on your systems, etc.) by providing **either** of:

 * Improved, separate archival RSS feeds.
-  * Make an RSS feed for docket activity, and a separate one for correspondence.
   * Paginate the RSS feed endpoints, so one can trace it back as far as needed.
   * Simplify the `<description>` tag to just a plaintext description.
   * (Ab)use `<category>` tags to include any other metadata.